The letter addressed to her brother George was written in English to ensure it would pass through the British military censors.

-On May 20th, 1944, the Jewish paratrooper Hannah Szenes found herself in Croatia, not far from the Hungarian border.
+On May 20th, 1944, the Jewish paratrooper Hannah Senesh found herself in Croatia, not far from the Hungarian border.
 Two months earlier she had been parachuted into the region by the British Royal Air Force, in a desperate attempt to save Jews of neighboring Hungary from the Nazi death camps.
-On this day, Hannah Szenes sat down to write what would become the last letter she ever sent to her beloved brother George.
+On this day, Hannah Senesh sat down to write what would become the last letter she ever sent to her beloved brother George.
 At the time of writing, she had joined up with a group of local partisan resistance fighters.

 In just a few short weeks, they would be be captured and tortured by Hungarian forces loyal to the Nazi regime.
 Six months later, Hannah would be executed by firing squad.

 Hannah Senesh’s last letter was written in English.
 This was because all letters were required to go through the British army censor before they were sent on to their intended recipients.
 Senesh wanted to be sure the letter would be approved without any issues so that it would make it to her brother.

 Hannah Senesh was executed on November 7, 1944.